All Episodes

 Thank you.

-Um I had the chance last night to interview Ivanka Trump.
+I had the chance last night to interview Ivanka Trump.

 I've known her for many years.

-She's an incredible young woman and I think her story is incredible.
+She's an incredible young woman, and I think her story is incredible.

 Her own success is incredible.

-Absolutely and I'm really looking forward to hearing Ivanka speak tonight.
+And I'm really looking forward to hearing Ivanka speak tonight.

-I think she's such an inspiration to young women and I know that people look up to her and I think tonight's going to be a really important night.
+I think she's such an inspiration to young women, and I know that people look up to her.

-I know that last night many of us were disappointed I'm a huge or I was a huge Ted Cruz supporter and I like you and extremely disappointed but I actually think it kind of backfired on um Ted last night because those people that were sitting on the fence that didn't know which way they were going to go when they knew that Donald Trump had seen that speech before Ted gave the speech and he still allowed him to give that speech they knew that Donald Trump was a man of his word his word is his bond and they are now on the Trump train.
+But I actually think it kind of backfired on Ted last night because those people that were sitting on the fence that didn't know which way they were going to go, when they knew that Donald Trump had seen that speech before Ted gave the speech, and he still allowed him to give that speech, they knew that Donald Trump was a man of his word.

-And I think more than anything it unified us in a way last night that people weren't expecting and so tonight I'm so excited to hear Ivanka and I want to hear her introduce her father because I know she loves him and she's so passionate about this and such a big supporter and I want to hear um Mr Trump come out and talk about unity.
+And so tonight, I'm so excited to hear Ivanka, and I want to hear her introduce her father because I know she loves him, and she's so passionate about this and such a big supporter.

-I want to hear you know a message about bringing us together because Sean I do think that we will win in November and I do think that Mr Trump can bring us together and it's sad what happened with Ted last night.
+I want to hear, you know, a message about bringing us together because, Sean, I do think that we will win in November, and I do think that Mr. Trump can bring us together.

-But either way I think Donald Trump was going to win because if Ted had come on that stage last night and endorse Donald Trump he Mr Trump would have it would have been a win for him then but with Ted doing what he did it's also a win for Donald Trump and you know Ted is a very smart man.
+But either way, I think Donald Trump was going to win because if Ted had come on that stage last night and endorsed Donald Trump, Mr. Trump would have been a win for him then.

 He knows that politics is personal.

-He knew that going into it and it and people need to remember that before Donald Trump ever attacked Ted Cruz's family, Melania was being attacked by um the cruise camp with the new pictures and and calling her horrible names and so you know it is all personal and I think that people need to remember that's exactly why Ronald Reagan had his 11th commandment.
+And people need to remember that before Donald Trump ever attacked Ted Cruz's family, Melania was being attacked by the cruise camp with the nude pictures and calling her horrible names.

 I think that's what's most important here.